Silvio Funtowicz

-Silvio O. Funtowicz (born 1946) is a philosopher of science active in the field of science and technology studies.
+Silvio O. Funtowicz is a philosopher of science active in the field of science and technology studies.

 He created the NUSAP, a notational system for characterising uncertainty and quality in quantitative expressions, and together with Jerome R. Ravetz he introduced the concept of post-normal science.
 He is currently a guest researcher at the Centre for the Study of the Sciences and the Humanities (SVT), University of Bergen (Norway).

 Biography

 Silvio Funtowicz began his career teaching mathematics, logic and research methodology in Buenos Aires, Argentina.
 He left Argentina during the military dictatorship, and moved to England where, during the 1980s he was a Research Fellow at the University of Leeds, where started his cooperation with Jerome Ravetz.
-Until his retirement in 2011 he was a scientific officer at the Joint Research Centre of the European Commission (EC-JRC).
-In 2012 he became a Professor at the Centre for the Study of the Sciences and the Humanities (SVT) at the University of Bergen, Norway, and since 2021 he has been a guest researcher there.
+Until his retirement in 2011, he was a scientific officer at the Joint Research Centre of the European Commission (EC-JRC).
+In 2012 he became a professor at the Centre for the Study of the Sciences and the Humanities (SVT) at the University of Bergen, Norway, and since 2021 he has been a guest researcher there.

 Work

 Silvio Funtowicz' work with Jerome R. Ravetz Uncertainty and Quality in Science for Policy started a series of reflections on the quality of science used for policy, mostly in connection with environmental and technological risks and policy-related research, introducing NUSAP a notational system for the management and communication of uncertainty in science for policy.
 NUSAP's applications to different settings were spearheaded in the Netherlands by Jeroen van der Sluijs et al. 2005.

 Based on this ground work the concept of post-normal science was introduced in a series of papers published in the early nineties.

-The article ‘Science for the post-normal age’ is presently the most cited paper of the journal Futures.
+The article ‘Science for the post-normal age’ is presently the most cited paper in the journal Futures.
 Another paper of note is 'The worth of a songbird:ecological economics as a post-normal science' in Ecological Economics.

 Today post-normal science (PNS) is intended as applicable to most instances where the use of evidence is contested due to different norms and values.
 For Peter Gluckman (2014), chief science advisor to the Prime Minister of New Zealand, post-normal science approaches are today appropriate for a host of problems including “eradication of exogenous pests […], offshore oil prospecting, legalization of recreational psychotropic drugs, water quality, family violence, obesity, teenage morbidity and suicide, the ageing population, the prioritization of early-childhood education, reduction of agricultural greenhouse gases, and balancing economic growth and environmental sustainability”.